poypoyan/funcwords/README.md

 # funcwords
 Source code of *Function Words in Philippine Languages* (FWPHL) future website.
-Stack: Django, MySQL.
+Stack: Django, PostgreSQL.

 ## Docker Setup
 1. Make sure you have Docker and Make installed.